nitu45641/filter-plus/readme.txt

 **👉 [Filter by Size](https://woooplugin.com/filter-plus/)** - The feature enables users to narrow down product search results based on size preferences.
 It's a commonly used feature in e-commerce websites, particularly for apparel and accessories.
 Users can select a specific size (e.g., small, medium, large) or measurements (e.g., dimensions) to filter and display only products available in that particular size.

 **👉 [Filter Anything](https://woooplugin.com/filter-plus/)** - The feature allows users to filter and refine search results based on a wide range of criteria or attributes.
 This can include any specific parameters, such as price, color, size, category, tags, ratings, and more, depending on the website's content or products.
 The "Filter Anything" feature provides users with the flexibility to tailor their search to their specific needs and preferences, making it a powerful tool for improving the user experience on websites with diverse content offerings.
 It enhances usability and engagement by ensuring that visitors can find exactly what they're looking for within the website's content or product catalog.

+**Updated UI/UX:** Latest release of filter plus bring some updated on the product design page.
+Now. it's more easy to add filters on your WooCommerce and WordPress website.

 More features are on the way!